Ernst Buschor

 Ernst Buschor (Hürben, 2 June 1886 – Munich, 11 December 1961) was a German archaeologist and translator.

 Biography

 From 1905 he studied at the University of Munich as a pupil of classical archaeologist Adolf Furtwängler, earning his doctorate in 1912.
 After serving as a soldier in the Balkans during World War I, he became an associate professor of classical archaeology at the University of Erlangen.
 In 1920 he became a full professor at the University of Freiburg.
 From 1921 to 1929, he was director of the German Archaeological Institute at Athens.
 From 1929 to 1959, he served as a professor of classical archaeology at Munich.

-From 1922 to 1924, he conducted archaeological excavations in Athens, Olympia and in Amyklai (Sparta), and for many years served as director of excavations on the island of Samos (1925–1939; 1951–1961).
+From 1922 to 1924, he conducted archaeological excavations in Athens, Olympia and Amyklai (Sparta), and for many years served as director of excavations on the island of Samos (1925–1939; 1951–1961).
 In 1921 he became a full member of the Bavarian Academy of Sciences.

 Selected works

 Buschor is credited for providing translations of all 31 extant tragedies of Aeschylus, Sophocles and Euripides.
 The following are a few of his significant writings: